damonhayhurst/cv/_collections/_experience/filmdoo.md

 tags: [NodeJs, PHP, AWS, VueJs, JQuery, WebSocket]
 ---

-- Conducted R&D to select the tech stack for Filmdoo’s new edutainment venture, considering business requirements and scalability.
+- Conducted R&D to select the tech stack for Filmdoo’s new edutainment venture, considering business requirements and scalability
-- Developed the foundational architecture for the product, including data structures and front-end component hierarchies.
+- Developed the foundational architecture for the product, including data structures and front-end component hierarchies
-- Built a user upload feature using AWS S3 API and jQuery, enabling chunked video uploads to the platform.
+- Built a user upload feature using AWS S3 API and jQuery, enabling chunked video uploads to the platform
-- Performed usability research on VOD competitors, identifying UX patterns to improve Filmdoo’s user experience.
+- Performed usability research on VOD competitors, identifying UX patterns to improve Filmdoo’s user experience

 <!--content-->